Forex News Roundup For June 24th, 2020

 USD Surges in Some Middle Eastern Countries

 The US Dollar has continued to rapidly appreciate in a select few Middle Eastern countries as some regional states continue to be plagued with domestic political and economic turmoil.
-A single US Dollar is now worth approximately 6,000 Lebanese Dollars, and it’s a similar story for the Syrian Pound (SYP), with the exchange rate exceeding the 2,500 mark.
+A single US Dollar is now worth approximately 6,000 Lebanese Dollars, and its a similar story for the Syrian Pound (SYP), with the exchange rate exceeding the 2,500 mark.

 Keep in mind, however, that the exchange of Syrian Pounds into Dollars is done on the black market in Syria, due to international sanctions which have outlawed trade with much of the outside world and crippled the domestic economy.